Kia vs. Toyota

 Toyota's Corolla model is comparable with the Kia Forte compact, while the Kia Cadenza premium sedan compares with the Toyota Avalon.
 Other comparable models include the Kia Niro vs. the Toyota Prius in the hybrid class, and the Kia Sportage vs. the Toyota RAV4 in the small SUV/crossover class.

-Across the board, many of Kia's models are either new like the Niro or have been revamped and improved greatly (like the 2017 Sportage, Forte, Cadenza or Soul), while the competition from Toyota has a lot of carryover models and nameplates that are coasting on past glories.
+Across the board, many of Kia's models are either new like the Niro or have been revamped and improved greatly (like the 2017 Sportage, Forte or Cadenza), while the competition from Toyota has a lot of carryover models and nameplates that are coasting on past glories.

 Performance & MPG